 As you might expect, the longer the term, the higher the premium.
 You’re buying into more coverage, so that will cost more.
 Let’s see how some numbers stack up.

-For a 35-year-old man with a preferred health rating, here’s how much a monthly premium would be:
+For a 30-year-old man with a preferred health rating, here’s how much a monthly premium would be for $500,000 in coverage:

-As you see, getting twice as much coverage in terms of the benefit doesn’t double your payments, nor does extending your coverage term from 10 to 20 years mean you will pay twice as much.
-All this is good news in the affordability department!
+As you see, extending your coverage term from 10 to 20 years doesn’t mean you will pay twice as much.
+That’s good news in the affordability department!

 What Factors Determine the Cost of Life Insurance?

-When researching different life insurance quotes, you may wonder why rates vary as you price different policies.
+You may wonder why rates vary as you price and compare life insurance policies.
 Let us break down for you some of the most important factors that influence to cost of a policies:

 • The kind of insurance: As we have mentioned above, there are two main kinds of life insurance, term (coverage for a specific period of time) and permanent (life-long coverage).
 Permanent is pricier.